skypilot-org/skypilot/examples/flexgen/README.md

 ```

 ### Notes
+* First time you open the browser, it may take some time to download the model.
+Subsequent loads should be much faster.
 * To restart the conversation simply refresh the page.
 Depending on your chosen GPU, you would likely be able to have only one tab running at a time!
 * You can try other models too!
 See the comments at the end of flexgen.yaml for more details.